Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 #### SWAP

 A SWAP is used for moving data in memory to disk and to enable the hibernate functionality.
-In this case, I will be using a swap file instead of a partition because it is easer to resize and having a dedicated partition for this does not seem useful.
+In this case, I will be using a swap file instead of a partition because it is easier to resize and having a dedicated partition for this does not seem useful.
 Note that the file should have at least the same size of the physical RAM, although for me, I do not plan on hibernate with my RAM full, so I will give less space.

 <sub><sup>
 References: